 Where did the idea of SMART goals come from?

-Although the term first appeared in a 1981 issue of a business management magazine,SMART goals were born from psychological theory created in the late 1960s when researchers began testing the relationship between conscious decision-making and output.
-In Dr. Edwin Locke’s often quoted paper on the subject, he notes that “an individual's conscious ideas regulate his actions” and have a direct relationship to goal execution.
+Although the term SMART started to spread in the 1980s after Doran’s article in Management Review,SMART goals were born from a 1960s psychological theory where researchers began testing the relationship between conscious decision-making and output.
+In Dr. Edwin Locke’s often-quoted paper on the subject, he notes that “an individual's conscious ideas regulate his actions” and have a direct relationship to goal execution.

 Examples of SMART goals for project managers

 As you’ll see from the below examples, SMART goals can be applied to all aspects of project management.
 Simplifying your SMART goal into one simple sentence is a powerful tool for aligning your whole team around a shared intention.